bigheiniu/meta-coronavirus-dataset/README.md

 # awesome-coronavirus19-dataset
-This repository contains resource related to COVID-19.
+This repository contains resources related to COVID-19.

 ## Dataset